jandauz/zero-trust/scheduler/README.md

 # scheduler

-scheduler subscribes to a `delivery-requests` topic and sends a request to [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) to determine a route for the delivery.
+scheduler subscribes to a `delivery-requests` topic, sends a request to [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) to determine a route for the delivery, and schedules the delivery with a courier.
 This demonstrates:
 - Subscribing using Dapr [pub/sub building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/)
 - Component scoping